davidshq/miqa-ml/README.md

 This will produce `miqa01-val0.pth`, `miqa01-val1.pth` and `miqa01-val2.pth`.

 ## Get pre-trained model files
-This git repository comes with pre-trained model files in the models subdirectory for use of the neural net without waiting for training.
+This git repository comes with pre-trained model files in the models subdirectory allowing for using the neural net without waiting for training.
 These files are large, so they are maintained with Git LFS.
 Therefore, upon cloning this repository, you will receive pointer files to the content and will not be able to use them yet.

 In order to convert these pointer files to the actual content, you must install git-lfs on your system.